pololu/zumo-32u4-arduino-library/README.md

 ## Version history

+* 1.1.3 (2016-10-12): Fixed a bug that caused the buzzer's `isPlaying` method to malfunction sometimes when link time optimization is enabled.
+Also incorporated some minor fixes to the QTRSensors and LSM303 libraries.
-* 1.1.2 (2016 Mar 14): Updated the Demo example so it can compile in Arduino 1.6.7.
+* 1.1.2 (2016-03-14): Updated the Demo example so it can compile in Arduino 1.6.7.
-* 1.1.1 (2015 Sep 01): Moved the library out of the a-star repository into its own repository.
+* 1.1.1 (2015-09-01): Moved the library out of the a-star repository into its own repository.
 Added Demo example.
-* 1.1.0 (2015 May 06): Updated FastGPIO to version 1.0.2.
+* 1.1.0 (2015-05-06): Updated FastGPIO to version 1.0.2.
 Fixed a bug in Zumo32U4ProximitySensors where the wrong array length was used.
 Added five demos: RotationResist, FaceUphill, RemoteControl, Balancing, and SumoProximitySensors.
-* 1.0.1 (2015 Mar 11): Improve the Buttons example.
+* 1.0.1 (2015-03-11): Improve the Buttons example.
-* 1.0.0 (2015 Mar 05): Original release.
+* 1.0.0 (2015-03-05): Original release.